SamipSGz/GigaGit/README.md

 # Gigagit

 Welcome to **Gigagit**, an innovative AI platform that gamifies coding, learning, and contributing to GitHub!
 Our mission is to make coding fun, engaging, and rewarding for everyone.
-Dive into a world inspired by *Naruto*, where your coding journey is filled with challenges, achievements, and community interactions.
+Dive into a world, where your coding journey is filled with challenges, achievements, and community interactions.

 ## 🌟 Features